 Don't forget to indent your footnotes & bibliography

-For a deeper dive into Chicago, check out Purdue's Online Writing Lab (OWL).
+For a deeper dive into Chicago, check out The Chicago Manual of Style website.

 Note*